Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Ethical Concerns

 \section{Ethical Concerns}

-By now, there is a body of work addressing major ethical concerns related to generative AI. \citet{baldassarre2023social}, for instance, present a systematic literature review regarding the social impact of generative AI, especially taking into account 71 papers on ChatGPT.
-They identify the following areas of concern: privacy, inequality, bias, discrimination, and stereotypes.
-Another literature review on ethics and generative AI conducted by \citet{hagendorff2024mapping} identifies the following topics as becoming increasingly of interest: jailbreaking, hallucination, alignment, harmful content, copyright, models leaking private data, impacts on human creativity.
-The work also identifies 19 distinct clusters of ethics topics with fairness/bias being the most frequently mentioned, followed by safety, harmful content/toxicity, hallucinations, privacy, interaction risks, security/robustness on ranks two to six, and writing/research on rank 18. \citet{ali2024ethical} review 364 recent papers on generative AI and ethics published from 2022 to 2024 in different domains including the use of generative AI in scientific research.
-Regarding academia, the prevalent topics identified as critical are the authenticity of the work, intellectual property and academic integrity. \citet{sun2024trustllm} argue that in application areas such as scientific research, ensuring the trustworthiness of LLMs is crucial.
-In particular truthfulness, i.e., the accurate representation of information, facts and results by an AI systems, is an essential challenge for LLMs.
+There is by now a growing body of work addressing major ethical concerns related to generative AI. \citet{baldassarre2023social}, for instance, present a systematic literature review regarding the social impact of generative AI, especially taking into account 71 papers on ChatGPT.
+They identify privacy, inequality, bias, discrimination, and stereotypes as areas of concern.
+Another literature review on ethics and generative AI~\cite{hagendorff2024mapping} identifies jailbreaking, hallucination, alignment, harmful content, copyright, private data leakage, and impacts on human creativity as topics of increasing interest.
+This review furthermore identifies 19 distinct clusters of ethics topics, with fairness\slash bias being the most frequently mentioned, followed by safety, harmful content\slash toxicity, hallucination, privacy, interaction risks, security\slash robustness on ranks two to six, with writing\slash research on rank 18. \citet{ali2024ethical} review 364 recent papers on generative AI and ethics published from 2022 to 2024 in different domains including the use of generative AI in scientific research.
+Topics identified as critical to academia are authenticity, intellectual property, and academic integrity. \citet{sun2024trustllm} argue that in application areas such as scientific research, ensuring the trustworthiness of LLMs is crucial. \citet{dergaa2023moving} find the use of AI chatbots in academic research heavily associated with stigma and propose mitigation strategies.